 Sicily Food And Wine

 The variety of Sicily food and wine is the result of thousands of years of mixed settlements.
-Numerous historical strands come together to create a culinary tradition that combines the ancient Greeks, Arabs and Normans and as far afield as Spain, Greece, North Africa and the Middle East.
+Numerous historical strands come together to create a wide and mixed culinary tradition.
+In fact, it combines the ancient Greeks, Arabs and Normans and as far afield as Spain, Greece, North Africa and the Middle East.

 Traditional recipes have survived for centuries and Sicily food filled over the reach caste for Centuries.
 Since the times of the Greeks, the abundance of fruit and vegetables was considerable.
 But, it wasn’t until the Arabs came to the island that the Sicily food and wine tradition took shape.
 Indeed, the Arabs introduced spices and sultanas and contrasted the flavours with pistachios and almonds.